atxrenegade/milestone_blog_post/jsBlogPost.md

  ```

 ### Implicitly THIS
-what is auto boxing
-describe bind call and apply
-code samples
+Implicit execution contexts are determined the same way the dot operator function call operated.
+When we call a function using the dot operator we look to the left of the dot to determine what object we are invoking the function on.
+In the case of implicit binding to the THIS keyword, we determine ownership of the execution context by investigating the call-site in the same way, in more complex cases where multiple properties are chained together only the last level, the final property is the determinant.

+Word of caution with the use of implicit bindings.
+This binding type easily falls back to the default object and unintentionally resets when it loses it implicit binding.
+We can prevent this by creating hard bindings with explicit context with the bind() function.

 implicit code sample

 ### Explicitly THIS - Bind, Call and Apply
+These functions are useful when we want to create methods that can be used on different objects, they give us the control to specify what context we are binding the original method to, the initial arguments passed in to upon invocation, and the option to create a brand new method bound to our object through hard bindings without mutating the original object or function.

 THIS can be explicitly set to the object of our choice by using one of three popular methods bind(), call(), or apply().
 Each of these important tools work similarly with slight variations in parameter expectations and return values.
 The first parameter passe into each of these functions will be the object we intend to explicitly set as our execution context.
-If you decide to pass in a primitive value (such a string or integer) instead the value will be autoboxed to create the object parameter is the function expects.
-Autoboxing is...
+If you decide to pass in a primitive value (such a string or integer) instead the value will be auto-boxed to create the object parameter is the function expects.
+Autoboxing is when we pass a primitive data type like an integer or a string into a method that is expecting and object and it automatically 'wraps; our argument in an object for us.

-call()

-apply()

-bind()
+Autoboxing syntax example

+The call() method takes two or more parameters as an argument list, the first parameter is the THIS context we are explicitly binding to the call method, and the remaining parameters are the arguments we would like to pass into the call() method which immediately invokes the function being called with these arguments.

+The apply() method is virtually identical to the call() and is also used to explicitly bind our execution context to our object and pass arguments to a function being executing on the specified object, the ONLY difference between call() and apply(), is that instead of accepting multiple parameters for additional arguments, the apply() method takes this additional parameters as a single array; The return values for call and apply is the result of the method called on on our bound object with the specified parameters.

+The bind() method is a another close, relative of call() and apply().
+It is also used to explicitly bind our THIS context and the first parameter is again our intended object for execution context, and the following parameters are again a list of arguments we are passing to the function being invoked, but instead of being invoked immediately as with call() and apply(), a new function is created and returned with the provided parameters hard coded into the newly created function (aka as 'hard binding'), the argument list while passed into the new function before any new arguments passed in at execution time.

 explicit code sample

-### A brand new THIS
+### A brand NEW THIS

-The easiest rule to identify is the use of the New constructor.
+The easiest rule to identify is the use of the NEW constructor.
 The NEW keyword creates a new javascript object that THIS binds to for the duration of the constructor call.
+These will return our newly created objects automatically unless another return value has been specified.

 new code sample

-To Review the order of precedence fro highest to lowest in determining which object our THIS binding is set to is:
+To review the order of rules determining precedence for our THIS binding from highest to lowest:

 1. The NEW constructor keyword
-2. Explicit binding - using bind(), call(), or apply() to set our THIS context
+2. EXPLICIT binding - using bind(), call(), or apply() to set our THIS context
-3. Implicit binding - look to the left!
+3. IMPLICIT binding - look to the left!
-4. Default binding - global object or undefined (strict vs non-strict mode)
+4. DEFAULT binding - global object or undefined (strict vs non-strict mode)

 ## ES Modules and the Module Pattern